progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--The SHA-1 value of all '0's means that nothing was there before — because you’re adding the experiment reference.
 If you were deleting a reference, you would see the opposite: all '0's on the right side.-->

-Der SHA-1 Wert, der nur aus Nullen besteht, heißt, daß dort zuvor nichts war: Du fügst die `experiment` Referenz ja neu hinzu.
+Der SHA-1 Wert, der nur aus Nullen besteht, heißt, dass dort zuvor nichts war: Du fügst die `experiment` Referenz ja neu hinzu.
 Würdest Du eine Referenz löschen, würdest Du das Gegenteil sehen: nur Nullen auf der rechten Seite (xxx hu? wo ist die rechte seite? xxx)

 <!--Git sends a line for each reference you’re updating with the old SHA, the new SHA, and the reference that is being updated.
 The first line also has the client’s capabilities.
 Next, the client uploads a packfile of all the objects the server doesn’t have yet.
 Finally, the server responds with a success (or failure) indication:-->